wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 computed above and `encrypted_aggregate_share.ciphertext` is the ciphertext `encrypted_agg_share` computed above.

-After receiving the helper's respjonse, the leader uses the HpkeCiphertext to respond to a collect request (see {{collect-flow}}).
+After receiving the helper's response, the leader uses the HpkeCiphertext to respond to a collect request (see {{collect-flow}}).

 The leader MAY make multiple aggregate-share requests for a given batch interval